 Janie-Rice Brother, Senior Architectural Historian, is serving as the principal scholar.
 Ms. Brother (a farmer’s daughter) has over fifteen years of experience researching and writing about architecture, culture and communities in Kentucky.
 “We have heard from numerous residents whose insights are helping to shape our approach” says Janie-Rice Brother, adding, “Residents have told me to focus on the deep relationship of the people living in the valley to the Cumberland River, and to feature the voices of local residents so that they may tell their own story.”

 The production team is conducting oral history interviews as the foundation for this educational media project.
 “Our goal is to document their first-hand accounts about daily life in this remarkable community,” says Project Director, Tom Law.
-Participants – some whose families have lived in the valley for five generations – are also providing family photographs to help illustrate the story.
-The families, who retain full copyright to their photographs, are generously allowing us to present these incredible images for educational purposes.
+Participants – some whose families have lived in the valley for eight generations – are also providing family photographs to help illustrate the story.
 “There are relatively few historical images of the valley in public or academic archives,” says Law.
 “So, each family photograph is a precious gift to future generations.”
-Photo: Robert Porter.

-The production team will commission two original artist’s renderings to illustrate key facets of life in the valley.
+The project includes two original artworks by Dennis Thrasher illustrating key facets of life in the valley.
 Creelsboro Landing, 1890s will show the importance of the Cumberland River for travel, commerce and communications.
 Irvin Store, 1920s presents Creelsboro during its population peak when the community gathered together on a Saturday evening.
-Photo: Irvin Store, 1985.
-Courtesy, Reeder Family Collection.

 Creelsoro Aerial Preview